 Congress sets spending limits for main budget areas: Once the president’s budget request is submitted to Congress, the Congressional Budget Office (CBO) evaluates the request.
 Then, the House and Senate each develop, debate, and (in theory) pass a joint congressional budget resolution before April 15.
 The resolution sets the overall level of discretionary funding for the next fiscal year.
 This ceiling (called a “budget cap”) is sent to the House and Senate Appropriations Committees.
 Unlike the president’s budget request, which is a detailed proposal – the budget resolution is a short, high‑level document.
 It is not a bill that is signed into law, but instead provides the binding budget cap that appropriators use in allocating discretionary spending.
-Following the release of the president’s budget request, engagement with various stakeholders is key to participate in the discussion around the foreign assistance budget.
-This includes with Congress, government agencies and departments, and the White House, through meetings, letters, and media outreach with analysis and opinions on budget impacts.
+The president’s budget request is a key opportunity for advocates to engage in discussion on the foreign affairs budget with key stakeholders including with Congress, government agencies and departments, and the White House, through meetings, letters, and media outreach.

 Phase 3: Congressional appropriations (April - September)

 House and Senate negotiate final budget; president signs: Once an appropriations bill has passed the House and Senate, a conference committee is formed with representatives from the Appropriations Committees to negotiate the differences between the House‐ and Senate-passed bills.
-If the House and Senate cannot find an agreement by end of September, Congress needs to enact an emergency short-term measure – usually a ‘continuing resolution’ – to provide temporary funding to ensure the government continues to operate while the appropriations bills are finalized.
-Any spending bills are then sent to the president for approval or for veto; vetoes are rare and then would require a veto override vote by Congress.
+If the House and Senate cannot find an agreement by the end of September, Congress needs to enact an emergency short-term measure – usually a ‘continuing resolution’ – to provide temporary funding to ensure the government continues to operate while the appropriations bills are finalized.
+Any spending bills are then sent to the president for approval or for veto; vetoes are rare and require an override from two-thirds of both chambers of Congress.

 Examples of appropriations bills